opennetworkinglab/onos/web/gui2/README.md

 # Development
 There are 2 ways to go about development -
-1. rebuild the code and rerun through BUCK OR (much like can be done with any ordinary ONOS app)
+1. rebuild the code and rerun through BUCK (much like can be done with any ordinary ONOS app) (this is not recommended though since in this mode the browser side code is built in '--prod' mode and all debug symbols are stripped and debug statements are not logged and the code is uglified and minimized.
+ It is useful for testing "prod" mode works though) OR
-2. use Angular 6 CLI (ng command) to rebuild on the fly (must faster for development)
+2. use Angular 6 CLI (__ng__ command) to rebuild on the fly (must faster for development)

-For 1) if you change the code you can redeploy the application with (requies you to be in ~/onos directory):
+For 1) if you change the code you can redeploy the application without restarting ONOS with (requires you to be in ~/onos directory):
 ```
 onos-buck build //web/gui2:onos-web-gui2-oar --show-output|grep /app.oar | cut -d\  -f2 | xargs onos-app localhost reinstall!
 ```